 Q: What die-cutting tools do CottageCutz dies work with?

-A: CottageCutz dies have been tested and work with QuicKutz Revolution Tool, Sizzix / Ellison Big Shot, BigKick, CuttleBug, SpellBinder Wizard and Accucut Zip'eMate.
+A: CottageCutz dies have been tested and work with QuicKutz Revolution Tool, Sizzix / Ellison Big Shot, BigKick, CuttleBug, SpellBinder Wizard and Grand Calibur.
 Additionally, CottageCutz MINI dies work with the QuicKutz Squeeze and the original QuicKutz Hand Tool.
 Adapters may be required on some machines; consult the manufacturer’s user’s manual for more information on using adapters.
 There are many die-cutting machines on the market today, the one's that work best distribute pressure equally across the die.

 Q: What is the purpose of ejection foam?

-A: Ejection foam is included with CottageCutz dies so that paper will not get stuck inside of the die's cutting knife edges.
+A: Many dies also include ejection foam so that paper will not get stuck inside of the die's cutting knife edges.
 The ejection foam also helps distribute the pressure.
 Many dies have pin holes which allows the paper to fall out or pushed out with a thin needle-like tool.
 Dies with pin holes DO NOT require foam.

 Q: How do I foam my CottageCutz dies?

-A: Most CottageCutz shape dies include ejection foam.
+A: Many of the older CottageCutz shape dies include ejection foam.
 If the die has pin holes, you do not need foam.
 Simply peel the backing off the foam and place over the die (the side with the ridges/blades).
 Align the foam so it is matched up with the die.
 Press it on with your fingers then insert it into your die-cutting tool.
 Run the die through your tool without any paper.
 You may also peel off the excess foam around the edges of the die.
 Make sure the foam is still on the elements on the die that are small.